 (5) Nonapproval of new construction.

-(A) If, during the initial on-site survey of completed construction, the surveyor finds certain basic requirements not met, DHS may recommend the facility not be licensed and approved for occupancy.
+(A) If, during the initial on-site survey of completed construction, the surveyor finds certain basic requirements not met, HHSC may recommend the facility not be licensed and approved for occupancy.
 Such items may include the following:

-(i) substantial changes made during construction that were not submitted to DHS for review and that may require revised "as-built" drawings to cover the changes.
+(i) substantial changes made during construction that were not submitted to HHSC for review and that may require revised "as-built" drawings to cover the changes.
 This may include architectural, structural, mechanical, and electrical items as specified in paragraph (3)(B) of this section;

 (ii) construction that does not meet minimum code or licensure standards, such as corridors that are less than required width, ceilings installed at less than the minimum seven-foot six-inch height, resident bedroom dimensions less than required, and other such features that would disrupt or otherwise adversely affect the residents and staff if corrected after occupancy;